 Restrictions on onshore gas

-It amends the Petroleum Act 1998 to impose a moratorium on any petroleum exploration and petroleum production in the onshore areas of Victoria until 30 June 2020.
+The Amendment Act also extends the existing moratorium on petroleum exploration and petroleum production in the onshore areas of Victoria until 30 June 2021.

 - any requirement or obligation imposed on the holder of a relevant authority by or under this Act or under a condition of the authority during the moratorium period.